akka/akka/akka-docs/rst/scala/remoting-artery.rst

 Remoting Sample
 ---------------

-There is a more extensive remote example that comes with `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_.
-The tutorial named `Akka Remote Samples with Scala <http://www.lightbend.com/activator/template/akka-sample-remote-scala>`_ demonstrates both remote deployment and look-up of remote actors.
+You can download a ready to run `remoting sample <@exampleCodeService@/akka-samples-remote-scala>`_ together with a tutorial for a more hands-on experience.
+The source code of this sample can be found in the `Akka Samples Repository <@samples@/akka-sample-remote-scala>`_.

 Performance tuning
 ------------------